Trash culture: Pop art

 Pop art, both a celebration and critique of popular culture, drew from advertisements, comic strips, and mass media to blur the boundaries between high and low art.
 Artists like Andy Warhol, Roy Lichtenstein, and Richard Hamilton elevated consumer imagery into the realm of fine art, questioning the boundaries between high and low culture.
 Andy Warhol, a key figure in the movement, transformed mundane consumer items like Campbell's Soup Cans and Coca-Cola bottles into cultural icons, redefining artistic value.
 Fascinated by the discarded and overlooked, Warhol turned everyday waste—empty cans, stamps, and papers—into art.
 His work included silk-screen prints of Marilyn Monroe, capturing the allure and commodification of fame, alongside haunting depictions of car crashes, reflecting society's obsession with tragedy and spectacle.

-Art
+Street art

 Street art, a direct descendant of trash culture, transforms walls, alleyways, and underpasses into canvases, rejecting the exclusivity of traditional galleries to create raw, unapologetic expressions that speak to people in their everyday environments.
 Often transient and battling time, weather, and authorities, street art draws from trash culture through stencils, stickers, wheat-paste posters, and spray paint—accessible, immediate tools that democratize creation.
 Its themes span political activism, social commentary, personal expression, and surreal whimsy, with artists like Banksy bringing it into mainstream consciousness while preserving its subversive edge.